findneo/fcode/README.md

 Rotation Encryption(include Caesar cipher),The Rail-Fence Cipher,etc. are currently supported.

-GUI is written mainly by Tkinter,thus it is follows system.
+GUI is written mainly by Tkinter , thus what it looks like varies with system.

 ## Usage
 ```python